How To Create Great Music Using Fingerpicking Patterns On Guitar

 Creative-Fingerpicking-Guitar-Chord-Progression

-Creative Fingerpicking Application 1: Clawhammer Pattern
+Creative Fingerpicking Application 1: The Travis Picking Pattern

 Creative Fingerpicking Guitar Application Clawhammer

-Creative Fingerpicking Application 2: Banjo Roll Pattern
+Creative Fingerpicking Application 2: The Banjo Roll Pattern

 So how can we apply our banjo roll fingerpicking pattern to this progression?